ThirstyAffiliates has traditionally been an affiliate marketing tool and, no, we’re not about to change that.

 How To Leverage ThirstyAffiliates For Internal Linking

-It has lots of interesting features to help people automate their affiliate marketing, access to killer stats reports and loads of other useful tools.
+It has lots of useful features to help people automate their affiliate marketing, access to killer stats reports, and loads of other helpful tools.

 But as a whole, it wasn’t built for doing things like internal linking.
-It was built for linking to affiliate links which are by definition an external link.
+It was built for linking to affiliate links, which are by definition external links.

-- They use they set up a new affiliate link to point to an internal link
+- They set up a new affiliate link to point to an internal link

 - They insert the link into a blog post

-- They view the post on the front end and realise it’s hiding the link behind a link redirect (what ThirstyAffiliates does by default)
+- They view the post on the front end and realize it’s hiding the link behind a link redirect (what ThirstyAffiliates does by default)

 - They give up because hiding internal links behind a link redirect is a big no-no when it comes to SEO

-I’m going to show you how to get around this problem PLUS automate the hell out of it too.
+I’m going to show you how to get around this problem PLUS automate the heck out of it, too.

 You’re going to be using two of our greatest ThirstyAffiliates features called: